-Where the value of a contract is likely to exceed the threshold specified by the Office of Government Commerce from time to time, the Council must consider whether the Public Contracts Regulations 2015 or the Utilities Contracts Regulations 2016 apply to the contract and, if either of those Regulations apply, the Council must comply with procurement rules.
-The latest NALC's procurement guidance contains further details.
+e.
+Where the value of a contract is likely to exceed the threshold specified by the Government from time to time, the Council must consider whether the contract is subject to the requirements of the current procurement legislation and, if so, the Council must comply with procurement rules.
+NALC's procurement guidance contains further details.

-19. Handling staff matters
+19. Handling Staff Matters

-- a A matter personal to a member of staff which is being considered by a meeting of Council or the Finance and Personnel Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the Finance &

-- Personnel committee or if he is not available, the vice-chairman of that Committee of absence occasioned by illness or other reason. - The chairman of the Finance & Personnel Committee or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of any member of staff.
+- a A matter personal to a member of staff which is being considered by a meeting of Council or the Finance and Personnel Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the Finance & Personnel committee or if he is not available, the vice-chairman of that Committee of absence occasioned by illness or other reason. - The chairman of the Finance & Personnel Committee or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of any member of staff.
 The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Finance & Personnel Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact the Chairman of the Finance & Personnel Committee or in his absence, the vice-chairman of that Committee in respect of an informal o formal grievance matter, and this matter shall be reported back and progressed by resolution of the Finance & Personnel Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by a member of staff relates to the chairman or the vice-chairman of the Finance & Personnel Committee, this shall be communicated to another member of the Finance & Personnel Committee, which shall be reported back and progressed a resolution of the Finance & Personnel Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).